WHOIGit/nes-lter-growth-grazing-chl/methods.md

 Output: NES-LTER-chla-grazing-experiments-rates-qc.csv file

+## Note about missing value codes

+As documented in the data table column descriptions, the meaning of a missing value differs by column.
+For the chlorophyll columns, a missing value indicates that chlorophyll sample data are not available.
+For mu\_0 and mu\_0_std, a missing value results when mu\_0 can not be determined due to lack of chlorophyll data with IODE guality flag = 1 or because the experiment was performed only with nutrient addition (no control).
+For grazing and grazing\_std, a missing value indicates the parameter is not determined because g < 0, which is a violation of the dilution method's assumption.
+For mu\_N and mu\_N\_std, a missing value indicates the experiment was not nutrient-limited.

 # Reuse of chlorophyll data

 Chlorophyll data in this product are re-used from the NES chlorophyll transect rosette package (knb-lter-nes.8), which should be considered the authoritative source: